In this article

 Even more invasive options include ureteroscopy and nephrolithotomy.
-The first involves passing a telescope into the bladder.
+The first involves passing a telescope into the bladder, then locating the stone along the urinary tract to remove it.
 The second consists of making a small incision into the back to physically remove the stone.
 The most invasive option, open surgery, is used in very rare cases.

 Symptoms of alcohol use disorder (AUD) include:

 If you feel any of these symptoms, it may be time to get help from an addiction treatment professional.

 There are a variety of resources available for those suffering from AUD.
 Mental health treatment approaches (such as behavioral therapy) can help address the underlying behaviors that drive some to drink.

 Mutual support groups such as Alcoholics Anonymous (AA) can provide a strong support network for those in addiction treatment for alcohol misuse.